BiagioeCarmine/morra-flask/README.md

 status code 200 and the time and URL to poll to check whether a match was created and to notify the server that it is still waiting.

-The response to the polling
+Currently, we use short polling, but we'll probably switch to long polling at some point, but that doesn't mean anything for a properly implemented frontend that doesn't hang while waiting for backend responses.

-requests will be the same as we just described for the first queuing request.
+The response to the polling requests will be the same as we just described for the first queuing request.
 If the client were to fail to poll in time, it is considered disconnected and removed from the queue.

 This change in status will be communicated in case the user tries to poll again too late: